How to Install Nginx Mainline on Rocky Linux 9/8

 sudo systemctl stop nginx

-Halting the Nginx service ensures that the system is ready for the uninstallation of the existing Nginx version.
+Halting the Nginx service ensures that the system is ready to uninstall the existing Nginx version.

 Uninstall Existing Nginx